Cowin E7 Pro Review

 Our Analysis and Test Results

 Of all the headphones we've tested with active noise cancellation, the E7 Pro offers the least amount of noise isolation.
-In fact, it is even with non-noise canceling models in this metric like the Mpow Bluetooth Over Ear and the Tribit XFree Tune.
+In fact, it is even with non-noise canceling models in this metric.

-In practice, we found the E7 Pro's active noise cancellation almost completely ineffective.
+We found the E7 Pro's active noise cancellation almost completely ineffective in practice.
 With that feature turned on, ambient noises and nearby conversations only seemed to be muffled as much as you'd expect from simply covering your ears with headphones.
-When we then turned that feature off, we didn't notice any change in how much ambient noise was getting through to our eardrums.
+When we turned that feature off, we didn't notice any change in how much ambient noise was getting through to our eardrums.

-In fact, the active noise cancellation sometimes had a negative effect on our listening experience.
-At least once or twice an hour the noise cancellation would seem to get confused and emit a deep, vibrating bass noise for a few seconds.
+In fact, the active noise cancellation sometimes hurt our listening experience.
+At least once or twice an hour, the noise cancellation would seem to get confused and emit a deep, vibrating bass noise for a few seconds.